der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccount.md

 String|Customer ID of this account.

 ## <a name="getentitytype"></a>getEntityType
-Returns the type of this account as a String, which is, Account.
+Returns the type of this account.
 ### Returns:
 |Type|Description|
 |-|-